-Directives are objects that customize how Lit renders expressions.
-Using a directive in your template is like calling a function:
+Directives are functions that can extend Lit by customizing how an expression renders.
+Using a directive in your template is as simple as calling a function:

 When this template is evaluated, the directive function (

 DirectiveResult object, which instructs Lit to create or update an instance of the directive class (